Cartel Investigations

 Since the Commission has no power to award damages to victims of a cartel, civil cartel damages litigation has increased significantly in recent years.
 Both the European Courts and the Commission have pushed this development and called for effective means to recover cartel damages before national civil courts.

-Such "follow-on" litigation can prolong the lifetime of cartel cases significantly.
-The risks of such claims by companies who may have suffered damages, for instance through the payment of cartel overcharges, must already be carefully considered by the companies under investigation during the Commission proceedings, e.g. when determining leniency or settlement strategies.
+The risks of such claims by companies who may have suffered damages, for instance, through the payment of cartel overcharges, must already be carefully considered by the companies under investigation during the Commission proceedings, e.g. when determining leniency or settlement strategies.

 Conclusion